eacg-gmbh/ts-dotnet/README.md

 ## Contact & Questions

 Feel free contacting us for more details and questions.
 We are eager to learn more about your demand.
-Send an email to support (at) trustsource,io.
+Send an email to support (at) trustsource.io.